PhrozenByte/gh-workflow-immortality/README.md

 This example GitHub workflow will run once a month on the first day of the month at 00:20 UTC.
 It will keep all workflows of the containing GitHub repository alive.
 Running the workflow once a month is sufficient.
 Don't forget to [create an encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) (the example expects a secret named `PERSONAL_ACCESS_TOKEN`) with the personal access token you've created earlier (see above).

 You can create an "immortality workflow" per repository, per user, per organization, or however you please, simply use the options below to specify the list of GitHub repositories whose workflows should be kept alive.
 Since your immortality workflow will use a scheduled trigger to run, you must make sure to include it in this list - otherwise GitHub might suspend it for inactivity.
+You can use the `${{ github.repository }}` variable to get the name of the repository including the immortality workflow.

 The GitHub action will accept the following options: